srsexton94/kinderclinic/README.md

 ## Assumptions Made

-* No authentication/authorization details are needed for this feature set
+- No authentication/authorization details are needed for this feature set
-* The (unauthenticated) user would have permission to see all patients in the database
+- The (unauthenticated) user would have permission to see all patients in the database
-* Scalability isn’t in scope - the feature assumes a small list of children, not thousands (ie. no pagination, no search or filtering)
+- Scalability isn’t in scope - the feature assumes a small list of children, not thousands (ie. no pagination, no search or filtering)
-* Age is calculated dynamically from date of birth, not stored directly
+- Age is calculated dynamically from date of birth, not stored directly
-* Sex is binary (didn't include "X" or other third designation)
+- Sex is binary (didn't include "X" or other third designation)
-* Infinite availability means no need for conflict checks, provider schedules, or capacity logic.
+- Infinite availability means no need for conflict checks, provider schedules, or capacity logic.
-* Past appointments are hidden/not needed for this scope (displays upcoming appointments only)
+- Past appointments are hidden/not needed for this scope (displays upcoming appointments only)
-* The “purpose” values are limited to 'well' and 'sick' — no custom text.
+- The “purpose” values are limited to 'well' and 'sick' — no custom text.
-* Time zones, duration, and providers aren’t relevant since scheduling is simplified.
+- Time zones, duration, and providers aren’t relevant since scheduling is simplified.

 ## What I would do with more time

-* Data Validation & Error Handling
+- Data Validation & Error Handling
   - Validate input (e.g., DOB not in the future, appointment not in past, required fields can’t be blank).
   - Provide clear error messages and inline form validation.
-* Better Appointment Handling
+- Better Appointment Handling
   - Support multiple upcoming appointments per child, not just a flag.
   - Display appointment history (past visits).
   - Add editing or cancelling appointments
-* Full CRUD feature set for patients and appointments
+- Full CRUD feature set for patients and appointments
   - Add ability to delete patients, edit properties beyond just appointments
-* Improved User Experience
+- Improved User Experience
   - Enhance the UI with clearer visual cues for upcoming appointments.
   - Add success/error toasts for actions.
   - Include search or filters in the patient list (e.g., by name or age).
   - Add icons or avatars for children to make the list more engaging.
   - Set up analytics to track how often appointments are scheduled.
-* Data Persistence & Sync
+- Data Persistence & Sync
-  - Persist data to a backend or local storage so it survives page refresh.
+  - Persist data to a real backend so it persists.
   - Sync updates in real time if multiple users are managing children.
-* Robustness & Testing
+- Robustness & Testing
   - Add unit and integration tests, especially for adding children and scheduling appointments
-* Scalability & Flexibility
+- Scalability & Flexibility
   - Add authentication and multiple user types (providers, parent/guardian) with linked users
   - Create a real API and database that could handle scaled patient data (ie thousands of patients)
   - Add pagination to backend request/response and to UI list

 ## Features I'm proud of

-* Loading state ([skeleton screen](https://www.nngroup.com/articles/skeleton-screens/) for improved UX)
+- Loading state ([skeleton screen](https://www.nngroup.com/articles/skeleton-screens/) for improved UX)
-* Accessibility
+- Accessibility
   - TextInput component has a flyaway label that approximates placeholder text but is semantically a label
   - Modal component traps keyboard focus and handles escape key
   - Forms and lists are fully keyboard navigable & screen reader tested (spec. on VoiceOver)
   - Colors meet color contrast minimums
-* UI styling (subtlety to card borders/shadows, button press, skeleton shimmer animation, flyaway labels, etc...)
+- UI styling (subtlety to card borders/shadows, button press, skeleton shimmer animation, flyaway labels, etc...)
-* Mocked out API with axios listens for endpoints & returns Promises/data as an API would
+- Has a mocked out API with axios that listens for endpoints & returns Promises/data as an API would (data stored to localStorage)
-* Mobile responsive (also good for WCAG 1.4.4)
+- Mobile responsive (also good for WCAG 1.4.4)
-* Deployed live to Github Pages
+- Deployed live to Github Pages

 ## Screenshot